 - Understand there will be good days and bad days.
 While the general trend of dementia sufferers is a downward decline, people with dementia will have ups and downs just like anyone else.

-Do you have advice about communicating with someone who has Alzheimer’s or dementia?
-In what ways have you been able to emotionally connect with your loved-one despite the obstacles?
-We welcome your comments below.
+Do you have advice for us about communicating with someone who has Alzheimer’s or dementia?
+In what ways have you been able to connect with your loved one despite the obstacles?
+Share your suggestions with us in the comments below.

 Related Articles:Communication Strategies for Dementia posted by Jeff Anderson